A survey of $\chi$-boundedness: Subdivisions

 In view of \ref{chandeliers}, every graph that is pervasive in the ideal of all graphs must be a forest of chandeliers.
 This suggests: \begin{thm} A graph is pervasive in the ideal of all graphs if and only if it is a forest of chandeliers. \end{thm} Conveniently, every subdivision of a forest of chandeliers is another forest of chandeliers, so to prove that they are all pervasive, it is enough to prove that they are all weakly pervasive.
 We have some evidence for this, in addition to the banana trees result above.

+We recall that $\phi$ is a function, a graph $G$ is {\em $(r,\phi)$-controlled} if for every induced subgraph $H$ of $G$, $\chi(H)\le \phi(k)$ where $k$ is the maximum chromatic number of $r$-balls in $H$.
 Say an ideal $\mathcal{I}$ is {\em $r$-controlled} if there is a function $\phi$ such that every graph in the ideal is $(r,\phi)$-controlled.
 We (with Chudnovsky) proved in~\cite{strings} that: \begin{thm} Every forest of chandeliers is pervasive in every $r$-controlled ideal, for all $r\ge 2$. \end{thm}

 In fact we proved more than this, we showed the next two results: \begin{thm} Let $m\ge 0$, let $r\ge 2$, and let $\mathcal{I}$ be an $r$-controlled ideal.
-The ideal of all graphs in $\mathcal{I}$ that do not contain the $s$-subdivision of the complete bipartite graph $K_{m,m}$ as an induced subgraph, for $1\le s\le r+2$, is $2$-controlled. \end{thm}
+The ideal of all graphs in $\mathcal{I}$ that do not contain the $s$-subdivision of the complete bipartite graph $K_{m,m}$ as an induced subgraph, for $1\le s\le r+2$, is $2$-controlled.
+Consequently, for all $H$ and $r\ge 2$, every $r$-controlled ideal of $H$-subdivision-free graphs is $2$-controlled. \end{thm}

 \begin{thm} Let $\kappa, m\ge 0$, and let $H$ be a forest of chandeliers.
 Let $\mathcal{I}$ be a $2$-controlled ideal of graphs all with clique number at most $\kappa$.
 Then every graph in $\mathcal{I}$ with sufficiently large chromatic number contains either $H$ or the 1-subdivision of $K_{m,m}$ as an induced subgraph. \end{thm}